storybookjs/marko/docs/api/addons-api.md

 import { addons } from '@storybook/addons';
 ```

-Have a look at the API methods for more details:

 ### addons.getChannel()

 Get an instance to the channel where you can communicate with the manager and the preview.
 You can find this in both the addon register code and in your addon’s wrapper component (where used inside a story).